ardiesan/ntrnph23b/_posts/2022-11-04-An-Interns-Guide-to-Tools-and-IDE-for-Software-Development.md

 ---
 layout: post
-title: "An Intern's Guide for Tools and IDE for Software Development"
+title: "An Intern's Guide to Tools and IDE for Software Development"
 author: jdayuday
 categories:
 - internship